top of page

 This project is my philanthropic gift, as a professional historian, to the next generation.

-I envisioned Bennett Cemetery as a “Memory Park.”
+I envision Bennett Cemetery as a “Memory Park.”
 Bennett is a special place to gather, reflect, heal,

 and celebrate old memories while making new ones.